 The ancient stone that forms the Cliffs of Moher is the source of all its stories.
+The Cliffs' geological and geomorphological characteristics and its relationship with surrounding features, including the UNESCO-designated Geopark and the Doolin to Hags Head County Geological Site, will form a key theme within the Cliffs of Moher Strategy 2040.
 This idea is at the core of the central interpretative concept, Stories Set in Stone, which brings together a collection of narratives that run across the entire site and wider destination.
 This overarching theme acts as an introduction to all interpretation that can be experienced at the Cliffs of Moher, setting the scene and orientating visitors so they can explore the site with clarity and purpose.